KiraCore/Kira-Protocol-Documentation/spec/iteration-2/kip_54.md

 ## Inactivating

 If `mischance > max_mischance`, then validator status should be changed to `inactive`.
 Validator in the `inactive` state should have ability to call an `MsgActivate` to re-activate his node and join the validator set again with the status `active`.
 The `MsgActivate` should further automatically set the `mischance` to `0`.
-It is also important that `MsgActivate` can't be called if the validator status is set to anything else bur `inactive`.
+It is also important that `MsgActivate` can't be called if the validator status is set to anything else but `inactive`.

 Validator must also have ability to pause his operations in a graceful manner by submitting `MsgPause` which would change his status to the `paused` - implying the the intended maintenance.
 In order to re-activate the node, the `MsgUnPause` should be submitted on-chain.
 The reason to create two transaction types `MsgActivate` and `MsgUnPause` is to provide ability for the governance to define different fees for calling those functions (e.g. `MsgActivate` might be more expensive to call than `MsgUnPause`).
 Furthermore `MsgUnPause` should **NOT** reset the `mischance` counter.